 Day trips from Bacalar

-Bacalar is remote, which cuts both ways: fewer easy hops, but a few genuinely worthwhile ones for the far south.
+Bacalar is remote, which cuts both ways: fewer easy hops than the northern coast, but a handful of genuinely worthwhile ones for the far south.
+Ordered by value.

-Cenote Azul and the lagoon cenotes (very short, worth it)
+Cenote Azul and the lagoon cenotes (minutes away, worth it)

-Barely a trip — Cenote Azul sits minutes from town at the lagoon’s edge, and the deeper Cenote Negro is close by.
+Barely a trip.
+Cenote Azul sits at the lagoon’s southern edge just off the highway, minutes from town, and the deeper Cenote Negro (de la Bruja) is close by.
 If you only “leave” once, make it these.
-Half a day, easy.
+Half a day, easy, no car needed — a taxi or bike gets you there.
+Worth it.

 Chetumal (about 40–60 minutes south, worth it if it rains)